daydreaming-experiment/daydreaming-the-app.net/privacy/index.md

 # Privacy

-Privacy in this experiment is naturally a sensitive theme.
-It's also very important for us to preserve it nonetheless.
+Privacy is a sensitive theme and it is very important for us to preserve it.

 ## What does the app measure?